cbsteen/clustermap/README.md

 A versatile toolbox in R for clustering and heatmap visualization

 ### Description
-`clustermap` is a collection of R functions for hierarchical clustering and heatmap visualisation of numerical data matrices.
+`clustermap` is a collection of R functions for hierarchical clustering, determination of the number of clusters, and heatmap visualisation.

 ### Installation
 To install `clustermap` from GitHub, you need the package `devtools`.